 - I like the two glue drawings bottom right, but maybe they could be better linked into some sort of narrative.
 For example the people at the bottom in the blue colour could maybe be even smaller and more clearly under the gondolas on top.

-But I do not want to get more complicated – the underlying structure needs to be clear, with any additions as texture.
+It is also too complicated.
+I also wanted the underlying structure to be clearer, with any additions as texture.
 The file is quite sensitive to any changes because of the masking and different blend modes.
 So I decided to do this after getting some feedback and a gap.

 As I prepared for final assessment I developed this image further into a range of different interpretations.
 Unfortunately the original large Photoshop layer file had become corrupted.
 So I used the flattened tiff file and experimented in Lightroom with:

 - changing colours (suggested by my tutor) through using duotone to produce different moods.
 Only slight alterations in warmth and saturation or tonal contrast between highlight and shadow colours can produce very different moods.

 - cropping and using lens distortion to accentuate specific features suggested by the colours and tones used